Binghamton-Projects/fall15-application/README.md

-# Put your name and email here
+# Put your name and email herei
+You may also submit your application as a file of the format specified in first_last.txt

 - Taylor Foxhall tfoxhal1@binghamton.edu